-The parties, family gatherings, career change, leaving of school, ordeals, dispersement of friends to their separate lives, and all the other life events of the past year ran through Jason’s mind as he continued to look out the passenger side window from a work truck as Hal drove.
-He gazed ahead to the dry, golden hills in the distance covered with light brown grass, then another memory came to mind as he thought back to a time when he and his friends drove up to the summit of the Santa Cruz Mountains, hiked into a park of enormous rocks, and looked down across the entire valley.
-He peered toward the south and tried to find the spot on the mountain range where they went, but the truck turned a corner and he lost sight of it.
+The parties, family gatherings, career change, leaving of school, ordeals, dispersal of friends to their separate lives, and all the other life events of the past year ran through Jason’s mind as he continued to look out the passenger side window from a work truck.
+He gazed at the southern mountain range in the distance and another memory came to mind.
+He thought back to a time when he and his friends drove up to the summit of the Santa Cruz Mountains, hiked into a park of enormous rocks, and looked down across the entire valley.
+He peered at the fir covered mountains and tried to find the spot where they went, but the truck turned a corner and he lost sight of it.

 The cab became silent, then Jason figured Hal was waiting for a response.
 “Yeah, I’m sure it will,” he answered reflexively.
 “Uncle Ray is a good guy, saved me from a dead end job.”

 “Salt of the earth,” Hal proclaimed.
 “Ought to be more like him.”

 “Yeah, there should,” Jason responded as he recalled how welcoming Uncle Ray was when he approached him for a job.
 Like he was expecting me, Jason thought to himself.

 “You see, what we’re doing is solid,” Hal boasted.
 “Businesses come and go, some get bought out, some go out of business, others move overseas, but there’s always going to be a need for getting things built.”

 “Yep, job security,” Jason said absently.